 As the weekly film critic for the internationally syndicated radio show Hollywood 360 Radio Network; she’s heard on 80 Salem Radio Network’s News/Talk stations, including WNYM-New York, KRLA-Los Angeles, WWRC-Washington DC, WGKA-Atlanta, WWTC-Minneapolis, WGUL-Tampa, WLSS-Sarasota, and KNUS-Denver, in addition to the international markets of Brussels and Vienna.
 Her recent radio podcasts are here: Hollywood 360 Radio Podcasts.

 Sarah’s interests are serving as a judge on film juries, film Q&A’s with talent, Red Carpet and talent interviews, and film panel participation.
-Her film jury experience includes the International 48 Hour Film Project and the Chicago International Children’s Film Festival.
+Her film jury experience includes the International 48 Hour Film Project, the Chicago International Children’s Film Festival, the Mendocino Film Festival and the Memphis Film Prize August 2-4, 2019.
 Panel participation comprises the Chicago Public Library; ‘anti-heroes’ in comic books focusing on Michael Chabon’s Pulitzer Prize-winning book, “The Amazing Adventures of Kavalier & Clay,” and she recently served as a panel member of ‘Critical Mass: The Future of Film Criticism’ in April 2018 at the University of IL, at the Ebertfest Film Festival.

 Sarah’s also taught a film criticism class in Chicago at Facets Cinémathèque for children ages 7-17.
 Her lengthy career (20 years) as a classroom teacher of gifted literature is a perfect match in critiquing children and family films.
 Her undergraduate degree includes a double major in Preschool and Elementary through Jr. High endorsement.
 Her coursework contains numerous Child Psychology and Child Development classes.
 She holds a Master’s Degree in Reading from Northern Illinois University.